Open Positions

 TO APPLY

-Please apply online at https://hr.uconn.edu/jobs, Staff Positions, Search #498481 to upload a resume, cover letter, and contact information for three (3) professional references.
-Screening will begin immediately.
-This job posting is open until filled.
+Please apply online at https://hr.uconn.edu/jobs, Staff Positions, Search #498926 to upload a resume, cover letter, and contact information for three (3) professional references.
+All items must be included for consideration.

 All employees are subject to adherence to the State Code of Ethics, which may be found at http://www.ct.gov/ethics/site/default.asp.